 - Switching from high-sulphur fuel oil (HSFO) to marine gas oil (MGO) or distillates: Switching to distillate fuels will mean a significant increase in fuel cost and may also require upgrading to a fuel treatment plant due to the significantly lower viscosity of the fuel.
 Fuel tanks previously used for HSFO must be carefully cleaned before bunkering MGO to avoid contamination and non-compliance problems.

-- Using very-low-sulphur fuel oil or compliant fuel blends (0.50% sulphur): Low-sulphur-compliant fuel blends are expected to be available in the market through a variety of products.
+- Using very-low-sulphur fuel oil or compliant fuel blends (0.50% sulphur): Low-sulphur-compliant fuel blends is available in the market through a variety of products.
 New fuel blends may experience compatibility problems, which will make fuel handling very important for safe operation.
 Quality control when bunkering to ensure that on-spec fuel is received will be important.
-The ISO Fuel Standards working group is planning to publish a Publicly Available Specification (PAS) in 2019, entitled “Considerations for fuel suppliers and users regarding marine fuel quality in view of the implementation of maximum 0.50% S in 2020”.
+The ISO Fuel Standards working group has published a Publicly Available Specification (PAS), entitled “Considerations for fuel suppliers and users regarding marine fuel quality in view of the implementation of maximum 0.50% S in 2020”.
 The PAS is intended to provide guidance for both fuel suppliers and ship owners, and ensure a smoother transition towards 2020.
 IMO has also published a “Guidance on Best Practice for Fuel Oil Purchasers/Users for assuring the quality of fuel oil used on board ships”.

 - Installing exhaust gas cleaning systems (scrubbers), which allows operation on regular HSFO: HSFO will still be an option after 2020.
 However, to be in compliance, it will require the installation of exhaust gas cleaning technology commonly known as SOX scrubbers.
 No changes will have to be made to the engines or fuel treatment plant, but the installation of a scrubber could be complex, especially for retrofits.
 There is a significant investment cost for the exhaust gas cleaning plant, and there will also be operational expenses related to increased power consumption and the possible need for chemical consumables and sludge handling for hybrid and closed-loop scrubbers.